 ABQ , London and elsewhere

-Modeled after Walter White’s infamous RV from the beloved series Breaking Bad, this cocktail “lab” named after Albuquerque’s airport code has found serious success in London.
+Based on Walter White’s infamous RV from the beloved series Breaking Bad, this cocktail “lab” named after Albuquerque’s airport code has found serious success in London.
 After all, who wouldn’t want to don those cool yellow Hazmat suits, concoct “chemically pure” libations in beakers with dry ice and down rock candy made to look like Walt’s coveted crystal blue?
 Oh, and they also hawk Los Pollos Hermanos chicken out front.
-But before you hop a flight to the UK to check out what just might be the coolest bar ever, the RV recently left London for a world tour of sorts, with Paris as its first stop.
+The RV recently left London for a world tour of sorts, with Paris as its first stop.
 How do you say meth in French again?

 The Airplane Restaurant, Colorado Springs